Nachtfeuer/pipeline/docs/tasks.rst

     2018-01-22 19:49:44,576 - spline.components.tasks.worker -  | a great world
     2018-01-22 19:49:44,577 - spline.components.tasks.worker -  | a great hello
     2018-01-22 19:49:44,581 - spline.components.tasks.worker -  | a great hello world

+When the tasks are ordered a previous variable by a previous task can be evaluated immediately.